adamhill/ArchitecturalKatas-2023/working notes/adams-script.md

   - **TCP/IP over WiFi or Ethernet** - A connection with a micro webserver exposing some API enpoints with REST / gRPC [Examples of microcontrollers that already do both or either]  [LoRaPipe](https://github.com/jgoerzen/lorapipe/blob/master/doc/lorapipe.1.md)

 ### Mobile
-- A key idea is to write the mobile app within an ecosystem that allows you to:
+- Another key idea is to write the mobile app within an ecosystem that allows you to:
   1. Use the same codebase for *at least* the Android and iOS app stores.
   2. If a server side Modular Monolith piece is needed, you can lift that domain out of the mobile code and not have to completely rewrite it for server use.
      1. The most suitble ecosystems for this are: